HealthyWage

 HealthyWage is a for-profit health and wellness company that provides weight loss and fitness challenges with cash prizes.
 The company is noted for pushing public discussion on health incentive issues, and for launching programs that use various combinations of cash prizes, financial commitment, social motivation and positive peer pressure to achieve weight loss and fitness results at the corporate and consumer levels.

 History

 HealthyWage was founded in 2009 in New York City by former healthcare consultant David Roddenberry and his colleague Jimmy Fleming.
 The company launched its website later that year at TechCrunch in San Francisco.
 In January 2010, the company became the first in the United States to offer cash weight loss incentives directly to consumers.

+Activities

 HealthyWage's first program, the BMI Challenge, paid Americans who moved in one year from an obese BMI to a normal BMI.
 The 10% Challenge, which followed later that year, allowed participants to commit $150 and win $300 if they lost 10% of their weight over six months.
 These two programs have since been consolidated into the HealthyWager in which each participant creates a customized weight loss "bet."